dcooney/block-manager/README.txt

 Homepage: https://connekthq.com/
 Version: 2.0.0

-Block Manager by [Connekt](https://connekthq.com) will allow you to manage the activation status of WordPress blocks and remove unwanted blocks from the WordPress post editor.
+Globally remove blocks from being displayed in the WordPress Block Inserter and Editor.

 == Description ==